sonic-net/SONiC/doc/voq/aggregate_voq_counters.md

 cmp217-5|asic0|Ethernet24   VOQ6              23             1150            0             0                     0
 cmp217-5|asic0|Ethernet24   VOQ7              47            13792            0             0                     0
 ```

-### Restrictions/Limitations

-   * Since this feature doesn't use flex counter, the polling interval is not configurable.
-   * The polling can't be disabled permanently as well.

 ### Testing Requirements/Design
 #### System Test cases